SayHelloGmbH/hello-roots/README.md

 ## Feature overview

+### WordPress 5.9+

+This theme supports WordPress from version 5.9 onwards.
+Older versions of WordPress are not supported because of the theme's basis on Full-Site Editing.

 ### Advanced Custom Fields

 The theme is currently dependent on the [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin.
 This plugin must be installed and activated before the theme is activated.